-Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency Ecosystem Establishment General Description □ Describe the vegetation in general terms, e.g. mixed eucalypt woodland with grass understorey and scattered shrubs, dense Acacia scrub, etc. 12 months after establishment and then every 2 years 2m x 2m quadrants Count the number of plants of all species, excluding grass.
+Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency Ecosystem Establishment General Description Describe the vegetation in general terms, e.g. mixed eucalypt woodland with grass understorey and scattered shrubs, dense Acacia scrub, etc. 12 months after establishment and then every 2 years 2m x 2m quadrants Count the number of plants of all species, excluding grass.
 Measure live vegetation cover for understorey and grasses (separately) using a line intercept 12 months after establishment and then every 2 years

-Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency method. □ Record details of ground cover (litter, logs, rocks etc).
+Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency method.
+Record details of ground cover (litter, logs, rocks etc).

-00 Orant harmanian all traces (A.O., t.
-II 20m x 10m plots Count, by species, all trees >1.6m tall.
+20m x 10m plots Count, by species, all trees >1.6m tall.
 Tag and measure DBH of trees >1.6m tall, to a maximum of 10 for any one species.
 Record canopy cover over the whole 20m centreline when trees are tall enough.
 Subjectively describe tree health, by species if relevant, noting signs of drought stress, nutrient deficiencies, disease and severe insect attack.
 Where health problems are noted record the percentage of unhealthy trees.
 Record any new plant species not present in the smaller plots, including any problem and declared noxious weeds.
 Take five surface soil samples (e.g. at approx. 5m intervals along the centreline) and bulk these for analyses of: PH, EC, chloride and sulfate; exchangeable Ca/Mg/K/Na; cation exchange capacity; particle size analysis and R1 dispersion index; 15 bar and field capacity moisture content; organic carbon; total and nitrate nitrogen; total and extractable phosphorus; Cu, Mn and Zn.
-12 months after establishment and then every 2 years 50m transect Along the 50m erosion monitoring transect, record the location, number and dimension of all gullies >30cm wide and/or 30cm deep.
+50m transect Along the 50m erosion monitoring transect, record the location, number and dimension of all gullies >30cm wide and/or 30cm deep.
 Erosion pins may be established in plots located in newer rehabilitation to record sheet erosion if present.
-12 months after establishment and then every 2 years Rehabilitation general in When traversing between monitoring plots, note the presence of species of interest not previously recorded (e.g. key functional or structural species, protected species, noxious weeds), as well as obvious problems including any extensive bare areas (e.g. those greater than 0.1ha).
+12 months aft establishment and the every 2 years Rehabilitation general in When traversing between monitoring plots, note the presence of species of interest not previously recorded (e.g. key functional or structural species, protected species, noxious weeds), as well as obvious problems including any extensive bare areas (e.g. those greater than 0.1ha).
 Observation such as this can provide useful, broad scale information on rehabilitation success and problems.
+12 months aft establishment and the every 2 years significant rainali events.
+Weeds and pests Species identity.
+Approximate numbers/level of infestation.
+Observation of impact on rehabilitation (if any).
+Quarterly during the first two years and biannually after that.
+Inspections should be opportunistic after significant rainfall events.
+Fauna General observations of vertebrate species (including species of conservation significance).
+Detailed fauna surveys including presence and approximate abundance and distribution of vertebrate species (focusing on species of conservation significance).
+After rehabilitation is three years old undertake monitoring in every 2 years after establishment in both Autumn and Spring variety of food sources (e.g. flowering/ fruiting trees, presence of invertebrates etc).
+Availability and variety of shelter (e.g. depth of leaf litter, presence of logs, hollows etc).
+Presence/absence of free water in the rehabilitation areas.
 12 months after establishment and then every 2 years